research team mentors

 Potential lethal effects of plant detritus and parasites on mosquito larvae

 Fellows can expect to gain exposure to multiple aspects of the scientific process from experimental design to dissemination of results.
 Independent research projects are encouraged for motivated students; fellows conducting independent projects can expect to design their own study, analyze the data, and potentially publish their work in peer-reviewed journals with guidance from post-docs and faculty.

 Skills learned will likely include trapping and collecting a variety of animals (including ticks and mosquitoes) in the field; identifying endo-parasites, ecto-parasites and mosquitoes in the lab; maintenance of mosquito colonies; and using mist nets and dry-ice baited traps to collect animals.

 Fellows can expect to split their time between field and lab work.
 The ratio will depend on the nature of independent projects that are pursued, but currently planned research will be approximately 50/50 field/lab.

 Team structure and opportunities for independent research

-Our summer research group will be composed of a principal investigator (PI Medley), a postdoctoral research associate (Westby), two undergraduate fellows, and one high school fellow.
-Our lab collaborates closely with the lab of Dr. Adalsteinsson, and often works together on data collection on large-scale projects.
+Our summer research group will be composed of a principal investigator (PI Medley), a postdoctoral research associate (Westby), two undergraduate fellows, and two high school fellows.
+Our lab collaborates with the lab of Dr. Adalsteinsson, and sometimes works together on data collection on large-scale projects.
 Undergraduate fellows are mentored directly by postdocs on day-to-day work, and the lab meets with the PI weekly (usually in the form of a lab lunch); fellows are encouraged to meet with the PI as needed.